 You should never leave your bag unattended to sitting freely on anything (floor, seat and lap included).
 It only takes a moment for someone to target your bag, grab it and disappear into a crowd or down an unfamiliar street.

-If you take your pack off, you should lock it to a bed frame, seat or even just run a strap through your belt.
-When waiting around with multiple bags, you should run a cable through each bag so that they are secured to each other and preferably also to a fixed object.
+If you take your pack off, you should lock it to a bed frame, seat or even just run a strap through your belt or around your leg.
+When waiting around with multiple bags, you should run a cable through each bag so that they are secured to each other and preferably also to a fixed object such as a bench, table, metal fence, pipe, etc..
+In places of increased concern, such as sleeping in open berths in sleeper cars in China, you should lock up everything tight, cable your pack to a fixture and use your pack as a pillow.

+In addition to loosing your entire backpack to a thief, you should also be concerned about the possibility of someone/something rifling through your pack.
 Pickpockets can be pretty crafty and only need a small window of opportunity to remove contents from your pack.
 When items of value are carried, they should be placed in your pack close to your back and not in the outermost pockets.
 This makes it more difficult for pickpockets and bag slashers to get to these items.
-Small pockets for electronics or papers can be sewn to the inside or your pack to help with organization and protection of smaller items of value.
-When in crowds (train stations and night bazaars), you can also choose to wear your pack in front of you to make it more risky for a thief to get into.
+Small pockets for electronics or document can be sewn to the inside or your pack to help with organization and protection of smaller items of value.
+When in crowds (train stations and night bazaars), you can also choose to wear your pack in front of you to make it more risky for a thief to get into it.

 Make your bag appear less desirable

-A brand new colorful name brand bag with international baggage claim stickers on it may seem more appealing than a worn out soiled pack without any well know labels on it.
-You can take even a new bag and make it look like something old and worthless at a quick glance.
-Name brand labels should removed or covered with repair patches.
+A brand new colorful name brand bag with international baggage claim stickers on it is more appealing than a poor boy worn out soiled pack without any well know labels on it.
+You can take even a brand new bag and make it look like something old and worthless at a quick glance.
+After choosing your not so flashy but durable gear, go to town by "upgrading" it for travel.
+Name brand labels should be removed or covered with repair patches.
 Then use spray paint, sandpaper, markers, dirt and whatever you can think of to get that broken in or artsy look.
+Stitches with white dental floss on dark packs gives that nice - worn out and don't have money to replace look you want.

 Slash and Snatch